gfx/tiscript/README.md

 If you'd like to develop this project, run `UPDATE=1 cargo test` to automatically generates `*.stdout` or `*.stderr` files in `spec/`.

+## WebAssembly

+This project is ensured to be built with `--target=wasm32-wasi` in CI.
+There's no test for WebAssembly though.

 ## Similar Works

 * JSON https://www.json.org/